anerenhausen/cs50-projects/README.md

 CS50: Introduction to Computer Science

-Includes projects assigned in this course in R and Python Contains some of my first ever coding projects
+Includes projects assigned in this course in R and Python.

+Contains some of my first ever coding projects.